alexbelgium/hassio-addons/filebrowser/README.md

 ssl: true/false
 certfile: fullchain.pem #ssl certificate
 keyfile: privkey.pem #sslkeyfile
+smbv1: false # Should smbv1 be used instead of 2.1+?
 networkdisks: "//SERVER/SHARE" # optional, list of smbv2/3 servers to mount, separated by commas
 cifsusername: "username" # optional, smb username, same for all smb shares
 cifspassword: "password" # optional, smb password, same for all smb shares)